sderosiaux/every-single-day-i-tldr/README.md

 # 15-11-2017

+- http://www.zdnet.com/article/linux-totally-dominates-supercomputers/ Today, all 500 of the world's top 500 supercomputers are running Linux.
 - https://github.com/Heydon/REVENGE.CSS REVENGE CSS | A CSS bookmarklet that puts pink error boxes (with messages in comic sans) everywhere you write bad HTML.

 # 12-11-2017